janpipek/g4.vzdusne.cz/2016/01/29/composite_geometry.md

 Tags: geometry
     geant4
     composite
-Summary: In this post, I describe how to divide detector construction    into several components and introduce the necessary classes to support this.
+Summary: How to divide detector construction into several independent parts?
+Let's
+    separate it into "geometry components" and construct a "composite geometry".

 In Geant4, you are supposed to develop a single class responsible for the whole detector construction (a.k.a. geometry); it has to inherit from